 - Combine together the milk, cream, and vanilla.
 Bring to a boil in a saucepan over heat, then reduce heat and set aside.

 - In a small bowl, combine together the gelatin with 2 tablespoons of water, and allow to soak for 5 minutes.

 - Once it is cooled enough to not melt chocolate, but not fully chilled, add in the chopped chocolate.
-Immediately put into the refrigerator for 4-5 hours until it is thoroughly set.
+Immediately put it into the refrigerator for 4 to 5 hours until it is thoroughly set.

 © 2018 Ryan Thomas